Use coupon code WELCOME10 for 10% off your first order.

 Use Liners or Barriers:

+A good liner keeps moisture away from your baby’s skin.
+Pair with a thin layer of natural barrier balm each change.
 So whether you’re a cloth nappy fan or love the ease of disposables, the secret is the same: clean, dry, and gentle — every change, every day. 🌿

 Home Remedies for Nappy Rash